ChaimaJelassi/cs-test/README.md

 In this section, I will describe the **features** I have considered as key measures and the **method** used to calculate the Customer Health.

 ### Selected Features
+The following are the four features selected among the 6 tabs in the given excel file and considered as the most relevant ones for the calculation of the CHS.

+#### Product Usage
+Is how often the users of ContentSquare are connecting to the applcation and how much time they are spending on it.

+#### Net Promoter Score
+Is a customer loyalty and satisfaction measurement taken from asking customers how likely they are to recommend your product or service to others.</br>
+Depending on the score given to the Net Promoter question, three categories of people can be distinguished:
+* Promoters = respondents giving a 9 or 10 score
+* Passives = respondents giving a 7 or 8 score
+* Detractors = respondents giving a 0 to 6 score

+#### Satisfaction
+Is how much users are satisfied with the support team.
+#### Certification
+Is how much users are certified and recognized as potential power users.

 ### Calculation Method